jonathan-annett/companion-module-sophtwhere-timer/server/HELP.md

 Dual Display Mode
 ---

-In this mode, you will use one browser as a controller display screen, with another browser window which you drag to a spare monitor, and to diplay a stage timer screen.
+In this mode, you will use one browser as a controller display screen, with another browser window which you drag to a spare monitor, and to display a stage timer screen.

-  * controller screen has more information, useful for an operator
+  * the controller screen has information which may be useful for an operator
   ![Screenshot1](Screenshot1.png)

-  * stage timer screen has a countdown timer, and optionally a progress bar, the time of day display, and custom messages entered by the operator.
+  * the stage timer screen has a countdown timer, intended to be viewed by a presenter.

+  * there's an optional progress bar, the time of day, and custom messages entered by the operator.
   ![Screenshot3](Screenshot3.png)